-In addition, a 10-year contract for operations at the Butendiek offshore wind farm in Germany has been agreed and will run from April.
+In addition, a ten-year contract for operations at the Butendiek offshore wind farm in Germany has been agreed.
 Both include an option for extension.

-Esvagt also placed an order for a third Havyard 832 SOV in December 2014 for operations at the Dudgeon wind farm, which is being developed by Statoil and Statkraft off the coast of Norfolk, UK.
-The vessel is scheduled to be delivered in September 2016.
+Esvagt also placed an order for a third Havyard 832 SOV, Esvagt Njord, in December 2014 for operations at the Dudgeon wind farm, which is being developed by Statoil and Statkraft off the coast of Norfolk, UK.
+The vessel was delivered in August 2016.

 Design and tank capacities

 The Havyard 832 SOV was designed and engineered by Havyard Design & Solutions.
 Its overall length is 83.7m, moulded breadth is 17.6m and maximum draught is 6.5m.
 The deadweight is approximately 4,200t at maximum draught.

 The gross tonnage is 5,006t, whereas net tonnage capacity is 1,502t.
 Esvagt Froude can carry cargo of up to 2,500t on deck.

 With a deck area of up to 900m², the SOV provides 450m² of deck space to contain workshop facilities and six 20ft containers for spare parts.

 Its cargo deck can accommodate standard 20ft containers for necessary spare parts for wind turbine maintenance.